PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   terminal family into the same op-family module under an independent plan, validates semantic Squeeze-axis order and the exact graph output, and removes its leading adapter only after complete revalidation.
+- the latest checkpoint moves the Transpose/RELU/Split all-output island to a dedicated indexed owner, proves every inverse-adapter branch and downstream input slot, and applies equal-Split metadata plus copy-on-write axis changes only after complete revalidation.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain